Small Bungalows Lined Belleview, Jarboe in 1940

 Working-class bungalows along Jarboe Street, seen in these 1940 photos, were home to salesmen, office managers, a water department employee, a car mechanic and others.

-11 414 sanborn 1909-1950 copyThe West Plaza neighborhood is one of Midtown’s historic areas where working-class families owned and rented homes in these photos.
+The West Plaza neighborhood is one of Midtown’s historic areas where working-class families owned and rented homes in these photos.
 This block of Belleview and Jarboe between 45th and 46th is a great example.
-Residents in these 1940s photos included streetcar and meat packing workers, a movie theater projectionist, and the owner of a watch repair business.
+Residents in these 1940s photos included streetcar and meatpacking workers, a movie theater projectionist, and the owner of a watch repair business.

-A search of newspaper articles from the 20th century reveals little about the block.
+Searching newspaper articles from the 20th century reveals little about the block.
 Many families rented these small homes for a few years and then moved on.
 One family that stayed at least a decade was Otto Mueller, a water department draftsman, and his wife Enid.
 Records show the Meullers living at 4511 Jarboe from at least 1931 until 1944, the year Otto was found dead in the basement, where he had gone to fire up the furnace.
 Among their neighbors in the 1930s were Walter Bennett and his wife.
-Bennett was a milk delivery man and his wife often rode along with him on his morning route.
+Bennett was a milk delivery man, and his wife often rode along with him on his morning route.

-As part of our Uncovering History Project, the Midtown KC Post is taking a look at each block in Midtown, including a set of 1940 tax assessment photos which is available for many blocks.
-(Many people seem confused by the tax assessment photos, which all include a man holding a sign.
-Here’s the story behind them).
-Today, photos of the block between Jarboe and Belleview from 45th to 46th Streets.
+As part of our Uncovering History Project, the Midtown KC Post is examining each block in Midtown.
+A set of 1940 tax assessment photos is available for many blocks.

-Belleview homes in 1940.
+Belleview Homes in 1940

 The 1940 census of the block offers a glimpse into the families who lived on the block that year.